ayudoo/odoo_business_relationships/README.rst

 experience.
 Note, that every login can only have one type.

-Tipp: you can install ``Website User Types Optional Interface Extensions`` to see and edit a user's ``Website User Types`` in the settings, individually on user level.
+Tipp: you can install ``Website User Types Optional Interface Extensions`` to see and edit a user's ``Website User Types`` more comfortably in the settings, individually on user level.

 Pages, Menus and Redirects